rsususco/zoopaz-radio/README.md

 Just comment out `require_once("auth.php")` in `streams.php` if you want to turn it off.
 By default after 6 unsuccessful tries you get locked out.

+See `scripts/README.md` for information on setting up the search index.

 Open this application in a web browser and begin streaming your music.

 Notes